-Making your own homemade coconut milk coffee creamer is super easy—and you probably have all the ingredients in your pantry!
-Typical coffee creamers, especially flavored ones, contain thickeners like carrageenan, artificial flavors, and additives to keep the ingredients from separating and settling.
+Making your own homemade coconut milk coffee creamer is super easy—and only requires a few pantry ingredients!
+Typical coffee creamers, especially flavored ones, contain thickeners (like carrageenan), artificial flavors, and additives to keep the ingredients from separating and settling.
+But not this one!

-However, making your own dairy-free coffee creamer at home using only a few staple ingredients leaves all these unwanted additives behind.
-This dairy-free recipe allows you to swap, add, or omit any ingredients to fit your taste.
+I've been making my own dairy-free coffee creamer for years.
+I keep a few staple ingredients on-hand and leave the unwanted additives behind.
+This is a dairy-free recipe that allows you to swap, add, or omit any ingredients to fit your taste.

-To make homemade coconut milk coffee creamer, you will start by making condensed milk.
-Luckily, making condensed coconut milk is very simple!
-It only requires coconut milk, coconut cream, and some sweetener.
+Making your own condensed coconut milk is easy: all you need is coconut milk, canned coconut cream, and your choice of sweetener.
 Coconut milk won’t scald the way dairy milk will, so you won't get the “film” that occurs when regular milk reaches 180 degrees.

 Coconut cream is composed of coconut water, coconut milk, and coconut “meat.”
 At room temperature, the fat will become stable and separate from the water.
 However, if you heat the coconut cream, the components will become homogenized, even after refrigerating.